 Areas for consideration for living arrangements at university

 Universities generally prioritise students with disabilities when allocating places in halls with rooms that are self-contained or have an en-suite, as well as considering ease of travel through proximity to study areas.
-Other adaptions could include a larger desk or tactile additions to your room so do make sure highlight your accessibility requirements when you apply remember that bigger accommodation options are usually more expensive.
+Other adaptions could include a larger desk or tactile additions to your room, so do make sure you highlight your accessibility requirements when you apply.
+Remember that bigger accommodation options are usually more expensive.

 You can find out whether the university can subsidise accommodation costs by contacting the Disability Support Office and the Accommodation Officer in good time to discuss your financial options.
 It is also advised to find out what Housing Benefit you may be eligible for by clicking here.

 Consider other options that may be available such as catered living, which usually involves students receiving a pre-paid allowance (this will be included in your total accommodation costs) for food and drinks at specified places to eat.
 Alternatively, you may prefer a self-catered approach.
 Many universities have small supermarkets on campus where you will be able to get everyday items, or you may prefer to just shop online instead.